 Small thinking like forcing someone into submission has given way to the BIG ROCKS —Insight, understanding, awareness—this is transformative folks!

 Read the director’s words again and see the depth of his new insight, understanding and awareness.
-He’s shifted from detracting to investing and the results speak for themselves.
+He’s shifted from disciplining to investing, from creating dissonance to creating resonance and the results speak for themselves.

-Where could we use this transformative thinking in our lives?
+Where could we use more of this transformative thinking in our lives?